What plastics cannot be recycled? All about plastic recycling and what plastic you can’t recycle

 1. 4 – 5 trillion plastic bags are produced worldwide every year (that’s equal to over 850 bags for every adult on Earth).

-1. The average American throws away 185 pounds of plastic a year (that’s the same weight as the average 9-year-old child).
+1. The average American throws away 309 pounds of plastic a year (according to Greenpeace).

 1. More than half (60%) of all seabirds have eaten plastic at some point in their lives.